Delni/mercury/README.md

  *Next to come : advanced filters, TouchBar improvements, ...*

 # How to use
 Clone the GitHub repository.
-You need [Node.js](https://nodesjs.org) and [npm](https://npmjs.com) installed your system.
+You need [Node.js](https://nodesjs.org) and [npm](https://npmjs.com) installed on your system.
 Go to terminal:

 ```
 # Clone the repository